Information Collection and Use

 BGRS has implemented a self-assessment procedure to verify that the attestations and assertions that BGRS has made about its Privacy Shield privacy practices are true and that they have been implemented as presented and in accordance with the Principles.
 BGRS is obligated to remedy problems arising out of any failure to comply with the Principles.

 Please see Section III.1.c of this Privacy Shield Policy for more information regarding BGRS’s adherence to the Recourse, Enforcement and Liability Principle and the Verification and Dispute Resolution and Enforcement Supplemental Principles.

 Adherence to the Principles

-BGRS adheres to or its data practices with respect to EU Personal Data are consistent with the Principles, including those not specifically listed above, such as the Supplemental Principles of: Self-Certification; Travel Information; Public Record and Publicly Available Information; and Access Requests by Public Authorities.
+BGRS adheres to or its data practices with respect to personal data are consistent with the Principles, including those not specifically listed above, such as the Supplemental Principles of: Self-Certification; Travel Information; Public Record and Publicly Available Information; and Access Requests by Public Authorities.

 [i] BGRS’s agreements with its corporate clients determine whether personal data that is transferred to points outside the European Union are to be covered by the EU-U.S. Privacy Shield Principles or another EU-approved adequacy mechanism, including the EU Standard Contractual Clauses.
-In the event that the relevant agreement is silent on this point, this Privacy Shield Policy shall apply to the EU Personal Data covered by the agreement.
+In the event that the relevant agreement is silent on this point, this Privacy Shield Policy shall apply to the personal data covered by the agreement.